-Figures 3 and 4.
-Impact ratio plotted over airborne magnetic data (left) and an interpretation of the geology from the magnetic data (right).
-Note the increasing "warmth" of the ratio to the south and into a target area containing interpreted feeder zones (ASX Release 9th July 2020 and see below).
+Figures 4 and 5.
+Assay results plotted over airborne magnetic data (left) and an interpretation of the geology from the magnetic data (right).
+Note the increase in mineralisation to the south and into a target area containing interpreted feeder zones (ASX Release 9th July 2020 and 17th December 2020).
+Holes with assays awaited are evident.